douglasgreen/outlines/computing/databases/mysql.md

         INNER JOIN table2
         ON table1.column_name = table2.column_name;

 These operations are the foundation for interacting with a MySQL database.
 For more complex operations, MySQL offers a wide range of advanced functions and features.
-It\'s important to have a good understanding of SQL (Structured Query Language) to effectively use MySQL.
+It's important to have a good understanding of SQL (Structured Query Language) to effectively use MySQL.
 Additionally, always ensure that your database is properly secured and backed up when performing operations.

 ## Working with Databases and Tables

 Working with databases and tables in MySQL involves several key operations such as creating and deleting databases, and creating, modifying, and deleting tables.
 Understanding data types is also crucial for effective database management.
-Here\'s an overview of each topic:
+Here's an overview of each topic:

 ### 1. Creating and Deleting Databases